jk367/jk367/README.md

-- 👋 Hi, I’m @jk367, James
+- 👋 Hi, I’m @jk367, James Kettle, Information Science Student at Columbia University
-- 👀 I’m interested in FinTech and social networks.
+- 👀 I’m interested in Human Computer Interaction, Psychology, Computer Ethics and social networks.
-- 🌱 I’m currently learning python & java
+- 🌱 I’m currently learning python & java.
-- 💞️ I’m looking to collaborate on ethical social networks and finance projects.
 - 📫 How to reach me you can email me at jameskettle2018@gmail.com